formkit/docs-content/inputs/datepicker.md

 ::Callout
 ---
-  type: warning
+  type: tip
   label: Complete dates
 ---
-Keep in mind, the value format must contain all the necessary data to re-constitute a date object, at a minimum this includes month, day, year.
+The value format must contain all the necessary data to re-constitute a date object, at a minimum this includes month, day, year.
 If your input requests information from the user that is not represented in your value format, those details will be lost.
 ::

 ### Date styles